 In Search of the Perfect Sage

-One of the biggest ironies of the Stoic tradition is that the early Greek Stoics spoke of the perfect Sage or wise person, a perfectly virtuous individual.
+One of the biggest ironies of the Stoic tradition is that the early Greek Stoics spoke of the perfect sage or wise person, a perfectly virtuous individual.

-Such a Sage does not hold opinions but is constant in his or her knowledge, which makes it possible for the Sage to make perfect judgments.
+Such a sage does not hold opinions but is constant in his or her knowledge, which makes it possible for the sage to make perfect judgments.

-The irony of the Sage is that none of the real-life Stoic philosophers actually claimed to be one, and the later Roman Stoics played the idea down, or at least softened it.
+The irony of the sage is that none of the real-life Stoic philosophers actually claimed to be one, and the later Roman Stoics played the idea down, or at least softened it.

 Stoicism Is a Path of Daily Progress

-Seneca did not consider himself to be a sage, put presents himself in his Letters to Lucilius as someone who is still making progress each day, at an advanced age, which he urges Lucilius to strive for as well.
+Seneca did not consider himself to be a sage, but presents himself in his Letters to Lucilius as someone who is still making progress each day, at an advanced age, which he urges Lucilius to strive for as well.